 No, a trust does not avoid Pennsylvania Inheritance Tax.
 Although with proper planning they can greatly be diminished.
 Please contact us for details.

 Will a Trust keep my estate from being spent down for nursing homes?

 What happens if Senior Estate Associates LLC goes out of business?

 Similar to a Will, if the attorney would predecease you or retire, you still have a Will.
 Consequently, the same is true for a Trust.
-But being a LLC and having Associates in their 40's and 50's, SEA has a long future of service.
 The Trust is still valid in all 50 States.

 Does everyone need a Revocable Living Trust?

 No, if you don't own property or have assets under $75,000, you don't need a Revocable Living Trust.
 You still need Asset and Health Care Power of Attorneys and a Living Will.
 For persons who don't own property but have other assets i.e. savings, C.D.'s, stocks, bonds, etc., there are vehicles to protect these monies.

 Can I transfer assets to my children when I am living?